THE PRECISION EYE SET

 Usage+−

-- packing shimmer or glitter on the lid (34%)
+- packing shimmer and metallic shadows on lid (38%)

 Product FAQ+−